eventrac/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the race to retrieve
+ID | The ID of the event to retrieve

 ### Event Object